MachineLemonade/docs/docs/getting-started.md

 ## Start a Trial with Astronomer

-To sign up for a free trial on Astronomer, fill out [this form](https://trial.astronomer.io).
+To sign up for a free trial on Astronomer Cloud, fill out [this form](https://trial.astronomer.io).
 If you have an issue providing credit card information right off the bat or are interested in exploring Astronomer Enterprise, [contact us](https://www.astronomer.io/contact/?from=/).

 ### Create a Workspace